onurkybsi/system-connector-package/doc/ClientsPackage.md

 ## Clients Package

 It includes clients that provide services so that the services of the underlying system can be consumed.
-Clients were developed by developing subpackages for each of the systems that can consume the services with this package.
+Clients were developed by developing subpackages for each of the systems which will be consumed.

 Subpackages:
 * _maas_: It contains various modules related to a client that includes proxy services to the services of the MAAS system. [_more info..._](https://github.com/onurkybsi/system-connector-package/blob/master/src/main/java/nl/tue/systemconnectorpackage/clients/maas)